jdkingsbury/Ratings-And-Projections/README.md

 ## NBA Prediction Project

 The project is still in development.
 The project's goal was to train an AI to grade players and show their future projections.
-I plan to also implement a system showing live stat line odds and the probability of the player hitting their stat line.
+The current state of the project includes code that will pull data using the nba_api and store it into a json or csv file.
+It also includes code to store the data into a postgres database.

 ### To use the project you will need to have these packages installed: